 Output Files

-The Wildlife Habitat Suitability output extension generates a series of suitability maps for each suitability file provided (see section 2.1.5).
-Output maps are generated at a frequency determined by the OutputTimestep (see section 2.1.3).
+The Local Habitat Suitability output extension generates a series of suitability maps for each suitability file provided (see section 2.1.5).
+Output maps are generated at a frequency determined by the OutputTimestep (see section 2.1.2).
 All non-active sites will have values of 0 in the output maps.

 Sample Input Files